AmitJoki/SJournal/README.md

 python init.py
 ```

-What init.py does is, it normalizes the data and trains the model based on the dataset of text files present in `data` folder.
+What `init.py` does is, it normalizes the data and trains the model based on the dataset of text files of IEEE papers present in `data` folder.

-# Running
+## Running

 Run the UI by running

 ```
 python ui.py
 ```
-# Pre-requisites
+## Pre-requisites
 1. Python 3+
 2. tkinter
 3. NLTK (Natural Language Toolkit)